ManuelonGithub/embedded_kernel/src_code/readme.txt

  *				message box, and the req_data must be a IO_metadata structure which
  *				contains information that the server requires to perform process
  *				requests to output data to user or receive data from user.
+ *				This interaction is all encapsulated through send_user and recv_user
+ *				kernel calls however.
  *
  * subsection	IO Server Terminal mode
  *				the IO server doubles up as a terminal program that can take in user
  *				commands to enable process' IO permissions, and to view system
  *				process' information.
  *				currently supported commands are:
- *				sysview:
+ *				sysview: \n
- *					displays information about the system processes.
+ *					displays information about the system processes. \n
- *				setio pid# pid# pid#... :
+ *				setio pid# pid# pid#... : \n
  *					used to enable IO permissions for the system processes.
- *					can be used with no pid# following it to enable IO permissions
+ *					Can be used with no pid# following it to enable IO permissions
- *					for all processes.
+ *					for all processes. \n
- *				cleario pid# pid# pid#... :
+ *				cleario pid# pid# pid#... : \n
- *					used to disable IO permissions for the system processes.
+ *					used to disable IO permissions for the system processes. \n
  *					can be used with no pid# following it to disable IO permissions
- *					for all processes.
+ *					for all processes. \n
- *				run:
+ *				run: \n
  *					Places IO server process in the background
- *					and allows user processes to run.
+ *					and allows user processes to run. \n
  *
  *				Whenever the terminal process is running, the user-processes won't
  *				be able to run. the 'run' command must be inputted by the user to
- *				place the terminal in the background.
+ *				place the terminal in the background. \n
  * 				The IO server can be set to be in terminal mode at anytime by
  *				inputting ctrl+c, which will then pause all user processes.
  *